 Learn from Every Interaction

 Just as sellers could adapt to virtual selling quickly, they can now make the needed adjustments to their virtual selling techniques to ensure continued success.
 That means they must learn from everything—their successes and their failures.
 Ask sellers to record themselves in a selling situation and share that video with their sales leaders.
 Then have sales leaders review the interaction to highlight effective selling techniques and provide feedback on areas where the seller can improve.
-This type of feedback helps the seller to improve and the sales team to stay on track.
+This type of feedback helps the seller grow their skills and the sales team to stay on track.

 Tips for Selecting the Right Virtual Selling Tools